eea/european.cache.registry/README-API.md

 **Debug:**

 * `/sync/fgases_debug_noneu` - returns a list with all NON EU companies without a legal representative from FGas
-* `/sync/ods_debug_noneu` - returns a list with all NON EU companies without a legal representative from ODS

 Undertaking calls
 =================